-Endometriosis affects 10% of women of childbearing age and usually emerges during or shortly following adolescence – a formative time with a major impact on the rest of life.
+Endometriosis greatly impacts women's health and quality of life.
+It affects 10% of women of childbearing age, usually emerging during or shortly following adolescence – a formative time with a major impact on the rest of life.
 The disease may therefore have long-term consequences for educational achievement, career, income, family formation, and social life.
 The time from onset of first symptoms to diagnosis is between 4 and 11 years, but many patients remain undiagnosed.

 The hallmark of endometriosis are the endometrial lesions formed mainly in the abdominal cavity and on its organs.
 The disease causes local inflammation and burdensome adhesions, resulting in excruciating pain which over time may develop into a chronic condition.
 Afflicted women describe the pain as deeply throbbing, sharp and cramping.
 Many patients with endometriosis also suffer from heavy menstrual bleeding, and pain during bowel movements, urination, and sexual intercourse.
 Endometriosis is clearly linked to reduced fertility and infertility.
 Furthermore, endometriosis has a significant impact on quality of life and often leads to depression and other mental health issues.

 Standard of care for endometriosis consists mainly of pain-relieving agents and hormone-based therapies including contraceptives and other, more potent drugs.